Filters

 So flaunt chikankari confidently in your favorite seasonal shades for events, errands or outings this year!

-A chikankari kurti is a must-have for every Indian woman's wardrobe.
-The delicate white-on-white embroiderywork makes these kurtis an elegant, fuss-free piece you can dress up or down.
-If you want to elevate your chikankari kurti game, here are 5 effortless ways to style them:
+A beautifully embroidered kurti is a must-have in every Indian woman's wardrobe.
+The delicate white-on-white threadwork makes it an elegant, fuss-free piece you can dress up or down.
+If you're looking to elevate your style, here are 5 effortless ways to wear it:

 Team It Up with Comfortable Palazzo Pants